 Erik Olin Wright was radicalized in the 1960s and remained a Marxist because his moral compass simply wouldn't allow him to drift away.
 With his death, the Left has lost one of its most brilliant intellectuals.

 Vivek Chibber is a professor of sociology at New York University.
-His latest book, Postcolonial Theory and the Specter of Capital, is out now from Verso.
+He is the editor of Catalyst: A Journal of Theory and Strategy.

 Class struggle and running for office often pull in opposite directions.
 But we can’t build a socialist politics without navigating those waters.